Relintai/pandemonium_engine_docs/tutorials/export/exporting_basics.md

 variety of platforms.
 First, however, we need to make some changes to the way the game works.

+Note:
-.. note:: If you haven't made "Dodge the Creeps" yourself yet, please read
+ If you haven't made "Dodge the Creeps" yourself yet, please read
           `doc_your_first_2d_game` before continuing with this tutorial.

 Preparing the project